Artega Automobile: Company

 Frers founded Artega Automobil in 2006.
 The name of the company was suggested by Manfred Gotta, a German brand-development expert.
 The company previewed their first sports car, the Artega GT, at the 2007 Frankfurt Auto Show as an engineless prototype.
 A production-ready version appeared at the Geneva Auto Show one year later, labelled the Intro 2008 special edition.
 Production of the car started in 2009.

 In interviews in 2008, chief adviser Karl-Heinz Kalbfell indicated that the next models anticipated were a soft-top version and a 4-cylinder car.

 On 25 January 2010, Mexican investment firm Tresalia Capital assumed control of Artega.
 At a later date there was a change in management, with Frers leaving the company and Dr.-Ing.
 Wolfgang Ziebart, former Head of Continental AG and Infineon AG, becoming CEO of Artega.

 In March 2011, Artega unveiled an electric version of the GT called the Artega SE (for Sports Electric).

 A Targa variant of the GT with a glass roof was shown at the Geneva Auto Show in March 2012.
 In July of the same year the company filed for bankruptcy protection, and what was expected to be the final GT built rolled off the production line in September.

 On 1 October 2012, Paragon AG assumed control of Artega.
 This put Frers once again in charge of the car company.
 The decision was described as an acquisition of Artega's technology, staff and other assets, with no plan to restart automobile production.

 At the 2015 International Motor Show in Frankfurt Artega showed two new products; the Scalo, a fully electric sports coupé, and the Karo, an ATV-like vehicle that was also electric.

 In 2017, Artega brought the new Scalo Superelletra three-seat coupé to the Geneva Auto Show.

 In December 2018, Artega announced the acquisition of the production rights for the Swiss electric car Microlino.

+In 2022, the German electric vehicle firm ElectricBrands acquired Artega with the goal of starting production of the Karo-Isetta (now renamed the Evetta) in the next year.
+Instead, the brand never was able to bring its own vehicle, the XBUS, or the Evetta to market after it filed for insolvency in 2024.